HEALTHY CONFLICT

 Struggle with imposter syndrome?
 This powerful guide might help turn your feelings of inadequacy into your strength.

-We need workplace cultures that disagree by design.
-Read my unreasonable article for workplace culture 👇🏼
+We need workplace cultures that disagree better to make better decisions.
+Read my article on how artificial harmony is eroding workplace culture👇🏼